Get all the latest data for Cartagena

 Which neighborhoods have the fastest rising property prices in Cartagena as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising residential property prices in Cartagena are Serena del Mar, Cielo Mar, and Crespo, all benefiting from a mix of newer housing stock, strong buyer demand, and improving access to the coast and airport.
+As of 2026, the three fastest rising property areas in Cartagena are Serena del Mar, Cielo Mar and Crespo.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Cartagena.